-We started with sniffing the Apple pie, Mint & Chocolate, Strawberry and Rhubarb tea blends placed in miniature glass caddies.
+We started by sniffing the Apple Pie, Mint & Chocolate, Strawberry and Rhubarb tea blends placed in miniature glass caddies.
 Mum chose the strawberry and I went for the Mint & Choc tea.

 As soon as we ordered our tea, we tumbled down the rabbit hole.
 It arrived in pots adorned with kings and queens.

 The menu was cleverly hidden inside an old vintage book…

 …we found a box of sugar on our table… not just a box… it was a magical music box… with a ballerina dancing on the top of the sugar… We sweetened our tea while listening to the ‘Somewhere over the Rainbow’ tune.